Known4225/turtle/README.md

 - Must compile with TURTLE_ENABLE_TEXTURES (fixed function pipeline like `glBegin` are not supported in WebGl)
 - Cannot compile using static library (must use TURTLE_IMPLEMENTATION macro in source)
 - Textures must be loaded with GL_RGBA (this is a bug that I can't figure out how to fix)
+- pthreads don't appear to work (despite emcc saying they can, I have not been able to get them to work)